The League of Extraordinary Gentlemen: Film

-A film adaptation was released in 2003, also by the name The League of Extraordinary Gentlemen.
-The film stars Sean Connery, who plays Allan Quatermain, and features Captain Nemo, Mina Harker, Rodney Skinner aka An Invisible Man (the film rights could not be secured to The Invisible Man), Dr. Jekyll and Edward Hyde, Dorian Gray, and U.S. Secret Service agent Tom Sawyer.
-Though Gray and Sawyer were not featured in the comics, a painting of a young man holding a cane with "Dorian Gray" printed under it appears on the cover of Volume I.
+The League of Extraordinary Gentlemen appear in a self-titled film, consisting of Allan Quatermain, Captain Nemo, Mina Harker, an original Invisible Man named Rodney Skinner, Dr. Jekyll and Edward Hyde, Dorian Gray, and Tom Sawyer.

-In May 2015, 20th Century Fox announced that a reboot is being developed.
+By May 2015, a new adaptation of LoEG by 20th Century Fox was in development.
 John Davis said that the reboot will be a female-centric film.
-As of May 2022, the film is on track by 20th Century Studios, scheduled to stream on Hulu, with Justin Haythe writing and Don Murphy, who produced the 2003 film, will return as a producer alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.
+As of May 2022, the film is on track by 20th Century Studios, scheduled to stream on Hulu, with Justin Haythe writing and Don Murphy, who produced the 2003 film, returning as a producer alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.

 TV series

-In 2013, Fox was ordering a pilot for the television version of LoEG with Michael Green serving as writer and executive producer.
-Erwin Stoff would also executive produce.
-Neither Moore nor O'Neill are producers on the series.
-It had also been reported that the pilot episode would still be broadcast, even if Fox opted not to green-light the series.
+In 2013, Fox was ordering a pilot for the television version of LoEG with Michael Green serving as writer and executive producer, with Erwin Stoff attached to serve in the latter role.
+Neither Moore nor O'Neill were attached as producers on the series.

 Interviews

-The DVD of the documentary feature film The Mindscape of Alan Moore contains an interview with the artist Kevin O'Neill, elaborately detailing the collaboration with Alan Moore.
-O'Neill talks about League of Extraordinary Gentlemen: Century and his run-ins with censorship.
+The DVD release of The Mindscape of Alan Moore contains an interview with the artist Kevin O'Neill that involves the collaboration with Alan Moore, League of Extraordinary Gentlemen: Century, and his involvement with censorship.